Western Goals Foundation: History

 After the Watergate and COINTELPRO scandals of the early 1970s, several laws were passed to restrict police intelligence gathering within political organizations and tried to make it necessary to demonstrate that a criminal act was likely to be uncovered by any intelligence gathering proposed.
 Many files on radicals, collected for decades, were ordered destroyed.
 The unintended effect of the laws was to privatize the files in the hands of 'retired' intelligence officers and their operatives.

 As a private foundation, Western Goals collected information about alleged subversives and passed the information to law enforcement officials, akin to a "mini-deep state".
-According to former employees, agencies receiving information from Western Goals included the Drug Enforcement Agency, Bureau of Alcohol, Tobacco, Firearms and Explosives, Federal Bureau of Investigation, Central Intelligence Agency, and police departments.
+According to former employees, agencies receiving information from Western Goals included the Drug Enforcement Administration, the Bureau of Alcohol, Tobacco, Firearms and Explosives, Federal Bureau of Investigation, Central Intelligence Agency, and police departments.

 John Rees and Larry McDonald joined with Major General Singlaub to form Western Goals in 1979.
 Each founder was also a member of the World Anti-Communist League, the John Birch Society, and similar organizations.
 One of its principal sponsors was the Texan billionaire Nelson Bunker Hunt.

+In 1983, LAPD Detective Jay Paul was under investigation for allegedly leaking LAPD Public Disorder Intelligence Division intelligence to the right-wing group Western Goals Foundation.
+An internal investigation confirmed that Paul kept PDID files at his home garage in Long Beach.
+Paul was suspended, but later reinstated with back pay, as his actions were sanctioned by his supervisors.

 The organization was based in a townhouse in Alexandria, Virginia.
 It also said it had offices in West Germany and Austria.
 A former employee told Politico in 2018 that more of its funding came from West Germany than the United States.

 Rees set up a computer database to track suspected radicals, and wrote many of Western Goals' published reports about domestic subversives, terrorism and communist threats.
 People in law enforcement sometimes leaked derogatory intelligence to Western Goals, which Rees then published in newsletters, which in turn were entered into the Congressional Record by McDonald, which shielded him from libel.
-Western Goals would then cite McDonald’s statements in its own public reports.
+Western Goals would then cite McDonald's statements in its own public reports.
 Unverified reports by Western Goals accusing American pacifist groups of ties to communism and the Soviet Union were also publicized in Reader's Digest and by the Reagan administration.

 Western Goals was sued by the American Civil Liberties Union (ACLU) after a police officer was caught adding information from the disbanded Los Angeles Police Department "Red Squad" to a related computer bulletin board system.

 Western Goals raised funds for the Nicaraguan Contras starting in 1983, after Congress banned the Reagan administration from providing U.S. support.
 A Contra brigade of 2,000 was named the Larry McDonald Task Force to honor the Western Goals co-founder, who had been killed in the Soviet downing of Korean Air Lines Flight 007.
 Singlaub was an intermediary in Oliver North’s illegal weapons network for the Contras.
 Officials of the foundation were questioned in the Iran-Contra hearings of 1986.